dongido001/flask_chatbot/Readme.md

-# How to build a chat bot with Flask, Pusher Channels and Diaglogflow
+# How to build a chat bot with Flask, Pusher Channels and Dialogflow

 This is a demo application showing how to build a Chat bot using Flask, Dialogflow and Pusher.
-You can read the tutorial on how it was built [here](https://pusher.com/tutorial/)
+You can read the tutorial on how it was built [here](https://pusher.com/tutorials/chatbot-flask-dialogflow)

 ![Sample working application](https://image.ibb.co/e6pMQJ/chat_bot_sample.gif "Sample working application")